HKUST-RML/ddh_driver/README.md

    pip3 install -r requirements.txt
    ```

 3. Add `ddh_software` to `PYTHONPATH`.
-If you are using Jupyter, the simpliest way is to add the following lines at the begining of the notebook.
+If you are using Jupyter, the simplest way is to add the following lines at the beginning of the notebook.

    ```python
    import sys